 Look at your ad spend, make more calls.
 Step on the gas a bit harder.

 As ever, this is part of putting structure and systems in place to grow your business properly.
 If you want help with that you know what to do.
-Book yourself a 10-minute chat with me and we’ll talk about coaching or book yourself on the next Tools Down Workshop and learn the framework.
+Book yourself a 10-minute chat with me and we’ll talk about business coaching or book yourself on the next Tools Down Workshop and learn the framework.

 There are four ways you can engage with me:

 1. Subscribe to these emails and get them once a week in your inbox so you never miss a video from me.